 While the following genealogy traces only my paternal ancestry, I have tracked most of my four grandparents' ancestors, with more or less success, back to the 18th century.
 Like in many other societies, it is rather difficult to document genealogies past the 19th and 18th centuries.
 Being true to my Caribbean heritage, my ancestral background is very diverse.
 Though most of my ancestry is of European background, autosomal genetic and documented data show that I have some 13% Native American (Taíno) and some 6% West African (Togo/Benin/Mali/Senegal) ancestry.
 My maternal ancestry, Carlo, is of Italian background, particularly from Genoa, in the Liguria region.
 The following genealogy contains brief information of each individual with links for further information.

 Grandfather - Don Antonio "Toño" Soto Méndez (1913-1989): Born in Moca, Puerto Rico, but moved to San Juan in the 1930s.
 A self taught certified pharmacist, he owned a pharmacy in Santurce, becoming later an entrepreneur in the business of photographic equipment.
 He married Esperanza Mora Vidal and had two children, my father Antonio and Carla.
+Esperanza Mora Vidal was descendant of Juan Mora y Romero, from San Juan del Puerto, Huelva.
+Juan Mora married Enrique Molina, daughter of doña Juana Mercado who was a direct descendant of regidor don Pedro de Irizarry.
 He was the son of:

 Great-Grandfather - Don Alberto "Tito" Sotomayor (1879-1967): Born in Moca, Puerto Rico, he was a landowner in Moca and merchant with businesses in Moca and Aguadilla.
 He married Doña Yldefonsa Méndez Cortés and had 13 children: Carla, Rogelia, Ismael, Antonio, Florermina, Tomás, Esther, Clara, Ana, Reinaldo, Juan, María, and Genoveva.
+Yldefonsa was a descendent of the Méndez family from Moca, one of the foundig families of the town in 1772.
 He was a son of:

 2nd Great-Grandfather - Don Alberto "Tito/Papá Soto" Sotomayor (c.1841-1935): Born in Moca, Puerto Rico, he was a landowner in Rocha, Moca.
 An educated and highly religious man (prayed three times a day), he donated the lands to establish a school in the Rocha neighborhood.
 It is said that he also fought with the Spanish during the Spanish-American War of 1898.
 He married his first cousin Doña Magdalena Sotomayor y de la Torre, daughter of Don Eduardo de Sotomayor, one of the richest men in Moca and Doña Rosa María de la Torre.
 With "Lena" he had 9 children: Alberto, Pablo, Ramón Calixto, Juan, Desiderio, Carlos, Josefa, Alejandrina, and Margarita.
 He was a son of:

 3rd Great-Grandfather - Don Juan de la Cruz de Sotomayor (1818-1862).
 Born in Moca, Puerto Rico, he was a landowner and part of the last generation of slave owners in Puerto Rico.
 Two of his brothers, Don Eduardo and Don José Antonio Abad, were listed in 1853 as two of the richest men in Moca.
 Unlike his relatives, he had a short life, dying at the early age of 44.
-He married Doña Balbina Tirado y Lorenzo de Acevedo, a granddaughter of regidor and alférez real of Aguada Don Martín Lorenzo de Acevedo, rich landowner and slaveowner and teniente a guerra and Mayor of Moca.
+He married Doña Balbina Tirado y Lorenzo de Acevedo, a direct descendant of sacristán mayor don Francisco Tirado and ayudante don Andrés Tirado.
+Also a granddaughter of regidor and alférez real of Aguada Don Martín Lorenzo de Acevedo, rich landowner and slaveowner and teniente a guerra and Mayor of Moca.
 With Balbina he had 10 children: José Ramón, Ramón Alberto, Silverio, Catalino, Juan de la Cruz, Balbina, Josefa, Julia, Juan Antonio Demetrio, and María Dolores.
 He was a son of:

 4th Great-Grandfather - Sergeant Don Alberto de Sotomayor (c.1771-1851).
 He was born in San Sebastián del Pepino, just west of Moca and was also a landowner.
 In the 1840s he owned two slaves, probably for domestic service.
-He belonged to Moca's urban militias as 3rd Sargent.
+He belonged to Moca's urban militias as sargent.
 Married Doña María Dionicia Ximénez on 1798 in Moca and had 13 children: Juana Paula, Juan Calixto, Eduardo, Gregorio, José Benito, Juana Nepomucena, Julián, José Antonio Abad, Manuel de Jesús, Dionisio, José Enrique, and María Dionicia.
-María Dionisia Ximénez was also a descendant of the noble lineage Lorenzo de Acevedo.
+María Dionisia Ximénez was a descendant of sergeant Cristóbal Ximénez Calderón and relative of captain Pedro Ximénez.
 He was a son of:

 6th Great-Grandfather - Don Juan de Soto Hernández (c.1700-1791).
 Juan was born circa 1700 in Aguada according to his death record (now lost) from June 6, 1791 in Moca.
 He married Doña Rosa Lorenzo de Acevedo, the earliest marriage recorded between these two prominent Aguada families (Sotomayor and Lorenzo de Acevedo).